MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/build-your-first-app.md

     The app we've built is completely cross platform, it should run anywhere.
 If you have a little extra time, run this app in a Windows Phone emulator.

+    > [!NOTE]
-    > **Note:** You should test your app on as many physical devices (running on as many Operating System versions) as you can.
+    > You should test your app on as many physical devices (running on as many Operating System versions) as you can.
 Emulators and Simulators often behave different than a real device on certain circumstances and respond at different speeds.
 For example, an app may work in the simulator without a problem, but it may fail on a real device, or it can run faster on the device compared with an emulator.
 More information [here](https://cordova.apache.org/docs/en/latest/guide/next/index.html).

 ## <a id="find-fix"></a>Find and Fix problems